STYLE AND CULTURE

 Woodstock to the world

-Not only would tie-dye become synonymous with every single festival that followed this now-legendary three-dayer called Woodstock in August 1969, but it was there that the patron saints of tie-dye culture were established: Janis Joplin, thanks to her kaleidoscopic 'fit during her main stage set; Joe Cocker, who sang the heck out of the Beatles’ With A Little Help From My Friends with a little help from a seriously psychedelic top; and stoner rockers The Grateful Dead, whose diehard fans, the Dead Heads, would adopt tie-dye tees as their uniform.
-As for the flower children in the crowd, tie-dye would roll with them out of the muddy fields and into the early 1970s, where, in protests and war rallies, it would forever attach itself to the peace-loving, establishment-shirking hippie movement.
+Not only would tie-dye become synonymous with every single festival that followed this now-legendary three-dayer called Woodstock in August 1969, but it was there that the patron saints of tie-dye culture were established: Janis Joplin, thanks to her kaleidoscopic 'fit during her main stage set, and Joe Cocker, who sang the heck out of the Beatles’ With A Little Help From My Friends with a little help from a seriously psychedelic top.
+Throughout the 70s, tie-dye would then firmly establish itself as the go-to look for peace-loving hippies during protests and war rallies.

 Appropriate rave attire